TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 There is another repo named "website".

-We can continue enumerating using curl with the access token inside a `Authorization` HTTP header.
+We can continue enumerating using curl with the access token inside an `Authorization` HTTP header.

 <br />